Kateřina Novotná

 Kateřina Novotná (born 12 August 1984) is a Czech short-track speed-skater and long track speed skater.

 Long track speed skating

 As a long track speed skater she was, who was active between 1995 and 2016.

 As a junior she became national champion in 1997 (allround) and in 2005 (500 metres).
-At elite level she won the bronze medal at the 2009 Czech Allround Championships.
+At the elite level she won the bronze medal at the 2009 Czech Allround Championships.
 She represented her nation at the 2011 European Speed Skating Championships, finishing 19th overall.
 She also competed at other international competitions, including at ISU Speed Skating World Cups.